Skip to main content

 Blister Beetle Poisoning in Horses

-Symptoms in horses are dependent on the amount of cantharidin eaten.
-If a large amount of cantharidin is consumed, a horse may die within 6 hours.
-If a small amount is consumed, only depression or mild colic (pawing, looking to the side, stretching) may occur.
+is consumed, only depression or mild colic (pawing, looking to the side, stretching) may occur.
 A frequent symptom of cantharidin illness is placing the muzzle in water and playing in the water with the lips and tongue.
 Severe poisoning may result in low blood calcium and magnesium.
 These low electrolyte levels may cause stiffness or an exaggerated “goose-stepping” gait.
 An exaggerated contraction of the diaphragm may also occur.
-Horses that survive at least 24 hours may strain frequently and void small amounts of darkened urine (blood in urine).
+Horses that survive at least 24 hours have better survival rates but may strain frequently and void small amounts of darkened urine (blood in urine).
 Any horse showing these symptoms should be promptly examined by a veterinarian and the forage inspected for presence of blister beetles.
-Autopsies may be performed on animals that die after consuming legume hay.
+As there is no way to completely eliminate the threat of blister beetles in alfalfa, the prudent approach for management is to take all possible precautions to reduce the likelihood that they are present.

 Was this information helpful?